async-go/asyncgo/docs/index.md

 ---

+## What are the basics?

+AsyncGo is a discussion tool meant to be used by teams.
+Each team gets a topic board that has all the important discussions that are happening for that team.
+Anyone can create a [topic](#topics) at any time, and we encourage you to set a [due date](#timeboxing) on every item since the topic list is sorted by what's coming due.
+It's also important to write a good description, and pre-format the outcome so that everyone knows the information needed coming into the discussion, and what exactly the expected outcome is.
+You might also want to define expected actions to occur during the discussion (you can place these in the description), or actions to occur after the decision is done (you can place these in the space for the outcome.)
+Checklists using markdown are a good way to list these.

+Within a topic everyone can collaborate on an outcome together by using comments and votes to iterate towards the result you're looking for.

+Once done, someone should ensure that the outcome is updated with the final results, and then close the topic.
+It's archived forever so you can always reference it.

+These are the fundamentals, but please read on for more tips and tricks on how to get the most out of AsyncGo.

 ## Async Working

 The first step to getting the most out of AsyncGo is to familiarize yourself with async working.